MirRaonaq/MoodPlayer/README.md

 # MoodPlayer

-Supports iOS 11.0 and above.
+Supports only iOS 11.0 and above.

 Play random music from your library based on your mood.